MokuDev/docurip/README.md

 | **Text cleaner** | Strips repeated headers/footers, page numbers, footnotes — cross-page frequency analysis, toggle per import |
 | **Native drag & drop** | Tauri-native file drop — reliable file handling, no HTML5 drag events |

-### Export Pipeline — Stitch, compress, and ship anywhere
+### Slash LLM Token Overhead by ~90% thanks to a Boilerplate-Stripping Export Pipeline

 No proprietary database.
 Docurip exports documentation exactly how you want it.
 One click compiles your archive with automatic link rewriting so all internal references work offline.